mattddean/integrate-github-api/README.md

 > Replace `<container_id>` with the relevant Container ID you found when running `docker ps`

+## GraphQL Rationale

+Using GitHub's GraphQL API rather than its REST one gives me two benefits

+- I can demonstrate my ability to use / adapt to GraphQL
+- Best chance of avoiding deprecation
+  - GitHub's GraphQL API is their newest API.
+In fact, they call it "V4" of their API rather than just a GraphQL version of V3.
+If further development is needed on this integration project, we're most likely to have access to GitHub's newest features if we use their newest API.

 ## Set up development environment

 ### Dependencies